Compatibility degree of cluster complexes: exchangeability property of -Calabi-Yau categories

 \section{exchangeability property of $2$-Calabi-Yau categories}

 Let $k$ be an algebraically closed field and $D=\Hom_k(-,k)$ the usual duality over $k$.
-Let $\mathcal{T}$ be a category over $k$ and $M$ an object of $\mathcal{T}$.
-Denote by $\add M$ the full subcategory of $\mathcal{T}$ consisting of objects which are finite direct sums of direct summands of $M$.
+Let $\mathcal{T}$ be a Krull-Schmidt category over $k$ and $M$ an object of $\mathcal{T}$.
+Denote by $\add M$ the full subcategory of $\mathcal{T}$ consisting of objects which are direct summands of finite direct sums of copies of $M$.
 Denote by $|M|$ the number of non-isomorphic indecomposable direct summands of $M$.